izxxr/prept/docs/guide/templating.rst

 Variables Input
 ~~~~~~~~~~~~~~~

-There are two modes of providing variable while generating boilerplates: through the :option:`prept new -V` option, or through
+There are two modes of providing variable while generating boilerplates: through the :option:`prept new -V` option, or
-the input prompts in :program:`prept new` command output.
+through the input prompts in :program:`prept new` command output.

-By default, Prept will prompt the user to input variables that were not provided through the :option:`prept new -V` option.
-This
+By default, Prept will prompt the user to input variables that were not provided through the :option:`-V <prept new -V>`
-behaviour can be changed using the ``variable_input_mode`` setting.
+option.
+This behaviour can be changed using the ``variable_input_mode`` setting.
 It can take three values:

 - ``all`` (default)
 - ``required_only``
 - ``none``

 ``all`` is the default value and with this set, Prept will prompt the user to input all variables that
-were not provided by :option:`prept new -V` option regardless of whether the variable is required or not.
+were not provided by :option:`-V <prept new -V>` option regardless of whether the variable is required or not.

 With ``required_only``, the user is prompted to only input the required variables.
 Optional variables
-can only be set through :option:`prept new -V` option.
+can only be set through :option:`-V <prept new -V>` option.

 ``none`` completely disables variables input prompt.
 With this setting, all variable values should
-be provided through :option:`prept new -V` option.
+be provided through :option:`-V <prept new -V>` option.
 If there are required variables, they must be provided
-using :option:`prept new -V` otherwise an error is raised by :program:`prept prept new`.
+using :option:`-V <prept new -V>` otherwise an error is raised by :program:`prept new`.